Team-BHP > Motorbikes

 I too do the same, without any planning, just start the bike and decide the place to visit after some kms and ride enjoyably without any second thoughts

-aks_karthik is offline (1) Thanks
+aks_karthik is online now (1) Thanks

 Old 14th March 2014, 08:23 #417